datacentricdesign/dcd-ui-angular/projects/ui-angular/README.md

 ### Add style and script

-1. `ng add @angular/material``

-2. In your angular.json file add the following code in project
+1. In your angular.json file add the following code in project

 ```json
 "styles": [